olli208/performance-master/README.md

 ## After applying loadCSS
 When throttling the cconnection to 2G (300ms), we see that the page loads way faster than without it.
 But the iniitial page doesnt look good because the nav is in the bootstrap.css folder, which we dont have in the critical CSS.
 We need to manually move that part of the code to the critical CSS for the page to look good, but I think it's worth it.
 Pagespeed Insight score is now: 92/100 & 86/100.

+## Last things
+After Gzipping and modifying the critical CSS, and putting the fontfaceobserver down at the bottom of the body I finaly got the 100/100 score.
+Web Page Test gives different results but I have records of the tests I've ran.